Getting There and Away

 Cairo offers a wide variety and endless selection of delicious Egyptian street food that will have you entertained for days.

-- Bread – I was truly impressed by the wonderful selection of bread that Egypt had to offer.
-Bakeries line the streets of Cairo and you can get an entire bag of treats for just a few Egyptian Pounds.
+Bread – I was genuinely impressed by the wonderful selection of bread that Egypt had to offer.
+Bakeries line the streets of Cairo, and you can get an entire bag of treats for just a few Egyptian Pounds.

-There are a number of nightclubs and bars located throughout Cairo, but being a Middle Eastern nation, there are also other things to do at night besides dancing and partying.
+There are some nightclubs and bars located throughout Cairo, but being a Middle Eastern nation, there are also other things to do at night besides dancing and partying.

 Many of the nightclubs and bars are located in the Zamalek district of Cairo.

-- Hard Rock Cafe – Grand Hyatt Building, Corniche El Nile, Garden City.
-Offers a popular dance floor in Cairo.
+Hard Rock Cafe – Grand Hyatt Building, Corniche El Nile, Garden City.
+It offers a popular dance floor in Cairo.

-- Cairo Jazz Club – 197 26th July St. Though Jazz is in its name, this popular nightlife spot plays a variety of different music.
+Cairo Jazz Club – 197 26th July St. This popular nightlife spot plays a variety of music, not just jazz.